FacundoAdorno/FLTube/README.md

     Complete this README!

+## Clarifications

+This application is based on an initial concept created by Nicolas Longardi for a package called FLTube, developed for the Spirit-OS distribution. https://gitlab.com/tinydesktoplinux/xpkg/-/tree/f5e29a272fbd27d91c9b17b775ee79f3e3ea420e/fltube

 ## License

 This project is licensed under the GNU General Public License v3.
 For more details, see the LICENSE file.